C/C++ client library and toolkit for the

 Lazy pulling (high-frequency queries)

 What happens if you need the data frequently?
 Do you pound on the database at some high-frequency?
-No, you probably no not want to do that, especially if the data you need is not necessaily changing fast.
+No, you probably no not want to do that, especially if the data you need is not necessarily changing fast.
 There is no point on wasting network bandwidth only to return the same values again and again.
 This is where ‘lazy’ pulling excels.

 From the caller’s perspective lazy pulling works just like regular SMA-X pulls, e.g.: